sungsoo-ahn/2025/_posts/2025-04-28-sparse-autodiff.md

     </div>
 </div>
 <div class="caption">
-    Figure 8: A sparse Jacobian and its corresponding sparse linear map.
+    Figure 8: A sparse Jacobian matrix and its corresponding sparse Jacobian operator.
 </div>

 When functions have many inputs and many outputs, a given output does not always depend on every single input.
-This endows the corresponding Jacobian with a **sparsity pattern**, where **zero coefficients denote an absence of (first-order) dependency**.
+This endows the corresponding Jacobian matrix with a **sparsity pattern**, where **zero coefficients denote an absence of (first-order) dependency**.
 The previous case of a convolutional layer is a simple example.
-An even simpler example is an activation function applied elementwise, for which the Jacobian is the identity matrix.
+An even simpler example is an activation function applied elementwise, for which the Jacobian matrix is the identity matrix.

 ### Leveraging sparsity

-For now, we assume that the sparsity pattern of the Jacobian is always the same, regardless of the input, and that we know it ahead of time.
+For now, we assume that the sparsity pattern of the Jacobian matrix is always the same, regardless of the input, and that we know it ahead of time.
 We say that two columns or rows of the Jacobian matrix are **structurally orthogonal** if, for every index, at most one of them has a nonzero coefficient.
 In other words, the sparsity patterns of the columns are non-overlapping vectors, whose dot product is always zero regardless of their actual values.

 The core idea of ASD is that **we can materialize multiple structurally orthogonal columns (or rows) with a single JVP (or VJP).**
 This trick was first suggested in 1974 by Curtis, Powell and Reid <d-cite key="curtisEstimationSparseJacobian1974"></d-cite>.
-Since linear maps are additive, it always holds that for a set of basis vectors,
+Since Jacobian operators are linear maps and therefore additive, it always holds that for a set of basis vectors,

 $$ \Dfc(\vbc{i}+\ldots+\vbc{j})
 = \underbrace{\Dfc(\vbc{i})}_{\left( \Jfc \right)_\colorv{i,:}}